machines-in-motion/mim_robots/README.md

 Each robot env should only contain information regarding the robots to be loaded, and other objects that might be interacted with by the robot.

+## Possible Errors :
+1. When trying to load a new robot if you see this error - ``` git.exc.InvalidGitRepositoryError ``` then run ``` rm -rf ~/.cache/robot_descriptions/jaxon_description``` and try again.
+This is an error that comes from robot_description.
+Link to issue - https://github.com/robot-descriptions/robot_descriptions.py